Peiliang/HistoML/Specification/Level1/Use_Cases/Automatic Diagnosing/Readme.md

 Diagnosing.java: Source code of automatic diagnosis.

-Automatic Subtyping.xml: An example HistoML representation of a slide with several histopathological phenotypes detected while lacking a diagnosis of a certain diagnostic criterion.
+Automatic Subtyping.xml: The input HistoML representation of a slide with several histopathological phenotypes detected while lacking a diagnosis of a certain diagnostic criterion.

-Automatic Subtyping Diagnosis.xml: The HistoML representation which involves the generated diagnostic result.
+Automatic Subtyping Diagnosis.xml: The output HistoML representation of the slide which involves the generated diagnostic result.

 #### How to Use